midzer/beerbase/content/breweries/maui-brewing-co/big-swell-ipa.md

 srm: 0
 upc: 0
 ---
-India Pale Ale was developed in Burton, England, as a \Super-Premium\" hoppy pale ale around 1800.
+India Pale Ale was developed in Burton, England, as a Super-Premium" hoppy pale ale around 1800.
 The extra strength in alcohol and hops helped preserve the beer on its long export journeys to India and beyond.
 The style developed a following worldwide.
 Its flavor begins with a smooth